schlegde/schlegel.github.io/_posts/2018-08-21-where-types-hide.md

 argument.

-We can evolve our function to
+We can evolve our function into

 {% highlight kotlin %}
 fun doSthWith(segment: ThreeItemSegment) {
-    // some logic
+    // Some logic follows
 }
 {% endhighlight %}